Revising State Policy to Help Reduce High Rates of Pertussis

 This policy was enacted in time for the start of the 2017-2018 school year; public health officials and clinical leaders will be closely following the number of cases of pertussis and vaccination rates over the course of the next several years to estimate the impact of this rule change.
 Maine was the 48th state in the nation to require the booster shot for middle school entry.

-Since 2011, the rate of pertussis in Maine has been above that of the U.S. That trend continued into 2016 with Maine having the fourth highest rate in the U.S.
+Since 2011, the rate of pertussis in Maine has been above that of the U.S. That trend continued into 2017 with Maine having the highest rate in the U.S.

 In 2017, Maine took action to combat Pertussis by requiring a Tdap booster for all students entering seventh grade.